afif53ptian/DropSystemPlugin/README.md

 - **Lag Killer**: make your client blank (preventing you from lag)
 - **Infinite Attack Range***: infinite attack range
 - **Provoke (Monster)***: making all monster attacking on you, so you dont miss any drops
-- **Walk Speed***: change your walk speed, when its unchecked your walk speed become normal again
+- **Walk Speed***: change your walk speed, when it's unchecked your walk speed become normal again
 - **Skip Cutscene***: skip any cutscene

 (*) : version 2.0 only